nicknovitski/nicknovitski.github.io/_posts/2012-10-19-how-to-never-type-bundle-exec-ever-again.md

 title: How to Never Type `bundle exec` Ever Again
 category: ruby
 ---

+> It is a profoundly erroneous truism, repeated by all copy-books and by eminent people when they are making speeches, that we should cultivate the habit of thinking of what we are doing.
+The precise opposite is the case.
+Civilization advances by extending the number of important operations which we can perform without thinking about them.
+Operations of thought are like cavalry charges in a battle — they are strictly limited in number, they require fresh horses, and must only be made at decisive moments.
+>
+><cite>Alfred North Whitehead</cite>

 ### Step 1: Upgrade RubyGems
     gem update --system